 FlipItPhysics by Gary Gladding et al is the main resource for Phys 121 and 122.
-To enroll click Course Materials Initiative (CMI): FlipIt Physics, supplemental source, and Turning Technologies subscription on the left toolbar in Blackboard.
+To enroll click Course Materials Initiative (CMI)...on the left toolbar in Blackboard.
 Choose Click here to register for FlipIt Physics.
 Choose Get access to FlipIt Physics (Student).
-You'll be prompted to enter your email address, then you'll be asked to enter a Course code (AndersonFA2021), and your own personal access code that you received from no-reply@verbasoftware.com.
+You'll be prompted to enter your email address, then you'll be asked to enter a Course code (AndersonFA2022), and your own personal access code that you receive from no-reply@verbasoftware.com with the subject FlipIt Access Code with the subject "PHYS 121/122 FLIP IT PHYSICS CODE (CMI PROVIDED)" on Thursday 26 May.

 Supplemental source: Physics for Scientists and Engineers by Tipler.
-To access click Course Materials Initiative (CMI): FlipIt Physics, supplemental source, and Turning Technologies subscription and select Read Now.
+To access click Course Materials Initiative (CMI) ...tab on the left toolbar in Blackboard, then click My Textbooks & Course Resources, and finally Read Now.
 Both the principal source (FlipIt Physics) and the supplemental source (Tipler) are provided through UMBC's Course Materials Initiative (CMI).
-For more information on CMI contact the UMBC Bookstore.